ShanderYO/parkpass_backend/README.md

 {
     "exception": "ValidationException",
     "code": 402,
-    "message": "Account with such id not found"
+    "message": "Client with such id not found"
 }
 ```